Traveller's Diarrhea and Cholera Vaccine

 The vaccine is approved by Health Canada.

 Adults and children 2 years of age and older are given 2 doses of the vaccine to take at home by mouth (orally).
 A booster dose may be required every 3 months.
+Please note that this vaccine needs to be refrigerated; bringing the vaccine with you in your travels may be a challenge.

 Adults and children over 6 years of age are given 2 doses of vaccine to take orally at home.
 A booster dose may be required every 2 years.